403 b & 457b Savings Plans

 The instructions below are the steps you must take if you wish to take a distribution from your account once you have retired.

-Once you retire from the District, you will be eligible to take a severance of employment distribution from your 403(b) and/or 457(b) account(s).
+Once you separate from the District, you will be eligible to take a severance of employment distribution from your 403(b) and/or 457(b) account(s).
 If you are interested in taking a distribution from your account, we strongly encourage you to contact your investment representative and discuss your financial needs and any tax implications before making any decisions.

 All distributions from any of the current approved vendors will require employer authorization.
 As a separated employee, there are several disbursement options available to you: